chenfwei/Getting_and_Cleaning_Data_Assignment/CodeBook.md

 # Code Book

-A sample of the data set structure:
+The following is a sample of the data set structure:

 | Subject  | Activity            | Variable X    | Variable Y... |
 |:---------|:--------------------|:--------------|:--------------|